Creem: Influence

 By the mid-1970's Creem had a circulation of over 200,000, making it the second largest rock magazine after Rolling Stone.

-Creem picked up on punk rock (which many claim the magazine helped to conceptualize, if not invent) and new wave movements early on.
-Creem gave massive exposure to artists like Lou Reed, David Bowie, Roxy Music, Blondie, and The New York Dolls years before the mainstream press.
-In the 1980s, it also led the pack on coverage of such upcoming rock icons as R.E.M., The Replacements, The Smiths, The Go-Go's and The Cure, among numerous others.
-It was also among the first to sing the praises of metal acts like Motörhead, Kiss, Judas Priest, and Van Halen.
+Creem picked up on punk rock and new wave movements early on.
+Creem gave exposure to artists like Lou Reed, David Bowie, Roxy Music, Blondie, and The New York Dolls before the mainstream press.
+In the 1980s, it provided early coverage of upcoming rock bands such as R.E.M., The Replacements, The Smiths, The Go-Go's and The Cure.
+It was also among the first to praise metal acts like Motörhead, Judas Priest, and Van Halen.
 It also focused on Detroit acts.

 Melvins guitarist Roger "Buzz" Osborne taught Kurt Cobain about punk by loaning him records and old copies of Creem.

 Alice Cooper referenced the magazine in his song "Detroit City" – "But the Riff kept a Rockin', the Creem kept a-talkin', and the streets still smokin' today".
 Thurston Moore of Sonic Youth said: "Having a certain sense of humor in the rock'n'roll culture – CREEM nailed it in a way that nobody else was.
 It informed a lot of people's sensibilities."